 The AKP is pessimistic about Kilicdaroglu’s protest march, partly because its leaders worry the march could gain popularity and weaken the ruling party.
 AKP leaders are trying to portray the CHP as doing FETO’s work in undermining Turkey.

 At a June 26 rally in his hometown, Erzurum, Prime Minister Binali Yildirim denounced Kilicdaroglu and exclaimed, “This march, to which the separatists and supporters of FETO give a standing ovation, is not a national march. … You have no place to go with separatists and [Gulenists].”
-Devlet Bahceli, the leader of the Nationalist Action Party (MHP), has also criticized the CHP chairman for ostensibly helping Gulen’s case.
+Devlet Bahceli, the leader of the Nationalist Movement Party (MHP), has also criticized the CHP chairman for ostensibly helping Gulen’s case.

 An even bigger danger for the AKP are the provocations and security risks facing “Gandhi Kemal.”
 Responding to the AKP and MHP leaders' claims equating his actions to those of the so-called FETO, some people have attempted to sabotage Kilicdaroglu’s march.
 A truck driver dumped fertilizer on the road Kilicdaroglu was supposed to take in the town of Duzce June 27.

 One nightmare scenario is that if the CHP leader comes to harm, the AKP will receive the blame.
 A personable politician, Kilicdaroglu enjoys shaking hands and conversing with citizens and he has done much of it during the march.
 But when the crowd gets too large or excited, the 12 plainclothes police officers accompanying the CHP leader close around him in a tight protective ring.